noyzzz/peacebro/README.md

 - 📱 Connects to IP Webcam Android app via `.env` config
 - 🧠 Detects up to 2 hands with 21 landmarks each using MediaPipe
-- ✌️ Recognizes the peace sign gesture
+- ✌️ Recognizes the peace sign gesture (next feature)
 - 🐳 Dockerized for reproducibility
 - ⚙️ Uses `docker-compose` for simple launching
 - ✅ Automatically reloads webcam URL from `.env`